therishabh/salesforce-apex/README.md

 - Trigger file extension is **apxt** while Apex class file extension is **apxc**

 #### Best Practices
-**- One trigger per object** so you don’t have to think about the execution order as there is no control over which trigger would be executed first.
+**- One trigger per object** so you don’t have to think about the execution order as there is no control over which trigger would be executed first.<br/>
-**- Logic-less Triggers –** use Helper classes to handle logic.
+**- Logic-less Triggers –** use Helper classes to handle logic.<br/>
-**- Code coverage 100%**
+**- Code coverage 100%**<br/>
 **- Handle recursion –** To avoid the recursion on a trigger, make sure your trigger is getting executed only one time.
-You may encounter the error : ‘Maximum trigger depth exceeded’, if recursion is not handled well.
+You may encounter the error : ‘Maximum trigger depth exceeded’, if recursion is not handled well.<br/>

 #### Types of Triggers
 - Before Triggers